 Wind the strand of LED lights into the mason jar and replace the lid.
 Even though I took this photo in the middle of the day, you can still see how brightly the miniature LED lights shine.

 As dusk falls, the LED lights will seem to shine even more brightly and the wires will become less apparent.
 Place the jars on a bistro table or patio set to create some lighthearted ambience in your outdoor space.

-Alternatively, you could wrap twine around the next of the mason jar, looping the twine to make a handle.
+Alternatively, you could wrap twine around the next of the mason jar, looping the twine to make hangers for the lights.
 Hang several of these jars from your apartment balcony or from the low-hanging branches of a tree in your yard.

 Are you longing for a beachy breeze and the sand between your toes?
 Bring in some of the elements of summers at the shore with these beachy projects.
 This ebook contains step-by-step tutorials for home decor pieces, handmade jewelry, spa products, and more!

 To receive this ebook FOR FREE simply sign up for the Mad in Crafts newsletter using the form below.
 This ebook will only be free for a limited time, so don’t wait!

 Wow, This look so beautiful light design.
 Thank you for sharing this.
 Really love it.

 it looks so cutee…